Aider-AI/aider/aider/website/docs/install.md

 uv tool install --force --python python3.12 aider-chat@latest
 ```

-You can use uv to install aider with your existing python versions 3.8-3.13.
+This will install uv using your existing python version 3.8-3.13,
+and use it to install aider.
 If needed,
-uv will automatically install a separate version of python3.12 to use with aider.
+uv will automatically install a separate python 3.12 to use with aider.

 Also see the
 [docs on other methods for installing uv itself](https://docs.astral.sh/uv/getting-started/installation/).